Root of Title Abstracts (New Abstracts)

 Time to Prepare: Preparation of a new Root of Title Abstract can be a very complex process and therefore it can take up to three weeks to complete.
 However, most new Root of Title Abstracts require less than two weeks to complete.

-Cost: The cost of preparing a new Root of Title Abstract is highly variable but depends on the number of documents that have to be shown in the abstract.
-Most new residential Root of Title Abstracts cost between $900 and $1,300.
-Some are less but some can be more.
+Cost: The cost of preparing a new Root of Title Abstract is $1,300.
+In rare cases, we may request additional charges if the preparation is extremely extensive or complex.
+Prior authorization is always requested prior to altering this charge.
 We do provide a $75 discount if you provide us with a reference abstract.
 A reference abstract is an abstract that has been prepared previously and includes some or all of the land for the new Root of Title abstract.

 ^ Back to Top